home-assistant/home-assistant.io/source/_components/usps.markdown

 ## {% linkable_title Camera %}

-The `usps` camera component allows you to view the mail piece images made available through USPS via the Informed Delivery service.
+The `usps` camera integration allows you to view the mail piece images made available through USPS via the Informed Delivery service.
 You must "Opt-In" to [Informed Delivery](https://informeddelivery.usps.com/box/pages/intro/start.action) to see mail images.
 This works in concert with [USPS sensors](#sensor).

 ### {% linkable_title Configuration %}